-- The target vehicles are significant sources of urban emissions (based on research commissioned by the National Environment Protection Council). - The target vehicles contribute to localised or "hot spot" air pollution problems (eg congested inner city areas, underground facilities). - Cost effective technologies are available for target vehicles (DOCs are potentially available for any engine size, but may not be cost effective for smaller engines). - Retrofitting target vehicles demonstrates Government leadership in the improvement of urban air quality. - Retrofitting is a cost effective measure for target vehicles, relative to other strategies (see section 3.3 for cost effectiveness tools).
+- The target vehicles are significant sources of urban emissions or contribute to localised or "hot spot" air pollution problems (eg congested inner city areas, underground facilities). - Cost effective technologies are available for target vehicles (DOCs, DPFs or PFTs are potentially available for any engine size, but may not be cost effective for smaller engines). - Retrofitting is a cost effective measure for target vehicles, relative to other strategies (see section 3.3 for cost effectiveness tools).

-More than one criterion may need to be met in order for a jurisdiction to consider implementing a program for a particular fleet.
+Ideally, all criteria would need to be met in order for a jurisdiction to consider implementing a program for a particular fleet.